engrit-illinois/org-shared-mecm-deployments/README.md

 ### Example usage

-1. Download `New-CMOrgModelDeploymentCollection.psm1`
+1. Download `New-CMOrgModelDeploymentCollection.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\New-CMOrgModelDeploymentCollection\New-CMOrgModelDeploymentCollection.psm1`.
-2. Import the file as a module: `Import-Module c:\path\to\New-CMOrgModelDeploymentCollection.psm1`
-3. Make sure to distribute the app to your DPs/DP group first.
+2. Make sure to distribute the app to your DPs/DP group first.
-4. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest"`
+3. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest"`
-5. Take note of the output logged to the console.
+4. Take note of the output logged to the console.

 ### Parameters